LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/trend_popup.md

 ### The Influence of Climate Cycles
 Water quality is always changing due to natural events like floods, droughts, and broader climate patterns.
 While human activities directly impact our rivers, natural forces we cannot control—such as long-term climate cycles—also significantly influence trend results.
 This makes identifying the exact cause of a trend a complex task.
 By analysing data over a 10-year period, we make the trends more reliable and less sensitive to these short-term weather and climatic fluctuations.

-### Measuring Confidence, Not Size
+### Understanding the Limits of Trends
-When a trend is categorised as "very likely" or "likely," this refers to how confident experts are that the water quality is moving in a consistent direction.
-It does not describe how fast or how large that change is.
-Even when scientists are highly confident that a waterway is improving, the actual decrease in pollution might still be quite small.
+When a trend is categorised as "very likely" or "likely," it simply means experts are confident the water quality is generally moving in a certain direction.
+However, it is important to remember what trends *cannot* tell us:

+*   **Size:** A trend indicates the direction of change, not the magnitude or scale.
+Even a "very likely improving" waterway might only have a tiny decrease in pollution.
+*   **Steadiness:** A trend does not mean the change happened smoothly.
+Water quality can still jump up and down year to year within that decade.
+*   **The Future:** We only calculate changes within the strict 10-year window.
+We cannot use this data to guess what the water was like before, or predict exactly what it will do next.